stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-No, I think-- No no no. I think it was, it was we were doing something, and then Alex said, "Hey, you both sound the exact same".
+No, I think-- No no no. I think it was-- it was we were doing something, and then Alex said, "Hey, you both sound the exact same."

 #### TIM